madhuri-baradi/Job-Vault/README.md

 # JobVault
+Applying for jobs daily and losing track of applications?
+Forgetting which resume you tailored for which role, or can’t find a job post that’s no longer online but a recruiter calls you back?
 JobVault is a Chrome extension that helps you keep a local archive of job applications.
 It captures job descriptions and lets you attach the resume you submitted, storing everything neatly in folders on your computer.